-- Property you produce that you do not use in your trade, business, or activity conducted for profit. - Costs paid or incurred by an individual (other than as an employee) or a qualified employee-owner of a corporation who is a writer, photographer, or artist. - 3) Property you produce under a long-term contract. - Research and developmental expenses allowable as a deduction under section 174 of the Internal Revenue Code. - Costs for personal property acquired for resale if your (or your predecessor's) average annual gross receipts do not exceed \$10 million.
+- Property you produce that you do not use in your trade, business, or activity conducted for profit. - Qualified creative expenses you pay or incur as a free-lance (self-employed) writer, photographer, or artist that are otherwise deductible on your tax return. - Property you produce under a long-term contract, except for certain home construction contracts. - Research and experimental expenses allowable as a deduction under section 174 of the Internal Revenue Code. - Costs for personal property acquired for resale if your (or your predecessor's) average annual gross receipts for the 3 previous tax years do not exceed \$10 million.